ppseprus/data-recovery-poc/README.md

 #### Notes
 * The application lists all the partitions it finds.
 * One of the listing described the folder structure I was looking for, however, through that listing, none of the files could be opened.
-(Approximately 250Mb of data was recovered)
+(Approximately 250Mb of data was recovered for testig purposes)
 * Scrolling through the raw folders, tons of data emerge from the card.
-I've found stuffs that are some years old.
+I've even found stuffs that are from years ago.
 * Most of the files that have lost their file names and folder structure, had at least a creation date.
 That's something I could work with!
 * Under an _ExFat_ system, files were uncovered with file names and folder structure.
-* Under raw folders, I've found ~17MB `.NEF` files that I could recover and open, but they've lsot their file names and folder structures.
+* Under raw folders, I've found ~17MB `.NEF` files that I could recover and open, but they've lost their file names and folder structures.
 * Finally, I've found most of the files, but not with their intended names.

 #### Conclusion
-* Worst case scenerio, with tons of effort, I might be able to recover the data and pair files with their names.
+* Worst case scenario, with tons of effort, I might be able to recover the data and pair the files with their names.
-* I suspect that that what matters the most is from which file system did I format to which other.
+* I suspect that that what matters the most is from which file system did I format the partition to which other.